1957, 58, 59, 60, DKR

 Rodney Kelley tells a transition story from Coach Price to Coach Royal

-Rodney Kelley says, “I am not sure if you know the story about Garland and his teammates.
-Coach Royal's first season was their senior year.
+Rodney Kelley says, “I am unsure if you know the story about Garland and his teammates.
+Coach Royal’s first season was their senior year.
 The year before, they only won one game.
 They beat Tulane 7-6 without scoring an offensive TD.
-Tulane fumbled in the end zone, and the Horns recovered, kicked the extra point.
+Tulane fumbled in the end zone, and the Horns recovered and kicked the extra point.
 Tulane scored, and Garland Kennan blocked the extra point for the win.
-Garland was one of Coach Royal's first Captains.
+Garland was one of Coach Royal’s first Captains.

-In his first year, Coach Royal went 6-3-1 and played Ole Miss in the Sugar Bowl and got beaten badly.
-It would forever change the way Royal prepared for bowl games.
+In his first year, Coach Royal went 6-3-1 and played Ole Miss in the Sugar Bowl, where he was badly beaten.
+This experience forever changed the way Royal prepared for bowl games.

 Walter Fondren is Mr. Everything for the Horns.
-He is always among the leaders in rushing, passing, receptions, punting, punt returns, touchdown, and point after conversion.
+He is always among the leaders in rushing, passing, receptions, punting, punt returns, touchdowns, and point-after conversions.

 Arlis Parkhurst said, “We didn’t have a grand time before the bowl game.
 We had two-a-day workouts, just like spring training.
 By game day, we had no legs.
 Coach Royal later said he learned a great lesson.
 That is when he started treating the team, wives, and dates to a long weekend at the Dude Ranch in Bandera after the bowl rather than before.”